IJSComplexMatter/dtmm/doc/tutorial.rst

    >>> rgb
    array([-0.37267476,  0.67704885, -0.0234957 ])

-gives a strong negative value in the red channel, which shows that the color is too saturated to be displayed in a sRGB color space.
+gives a strong negative value in the red channel, which shows that the color is too saturated to be displayed in an sRGB color space.
 After we apply gamma (which clips the RGB channels to (0,1.)) we get

 .. doctest::

    >>> dc.apply_srgb_gamma(rgb)
    array([0.        , 0.84176254, 0.        ])

 with the blue and red channel clipped.
-We should have used wide-gamut color space and a monitor capable of displaying wider gamuts to display this color properly.
-As stated already, this package was not intended to be a full color management system and you should use your own CMS system if you need more complex color transforms and rendering.
+We should have used wide-gamut color space and a monitor capable of displaying wider gamuts to properly display this color.
+As stated already, this package was not intended to be a full color management system, and you should use your own CMS system if you need more complex color transforms and rendering.

 .. _`custom-light-source`:

 Color cameras
 +++++++++++++

-By default, in simulations light source is assumed to be the D65 illuminant.
-The reason is that with a D65 light source the color of fully transmissive filter is neutral gray (or white) when using the CIE color matching functions.
-If you want co compare with experiments, when using D65 light in simulation, you should do a proper white balance correction in your camera to obtain similar color rendering of the images obtained in experiments.
+In simulations, light source is assumed to be the D65 illuminant by default.
+The reason is that with a D65 light source, the color of a fully transmissive filter is neutral gray (or white) when using the CIE color-matching functions.
+Suppose you want to compare with experiments, when using D65 light in simulation.
+In that case, you should do a proper white balance correction in your camera to obtain similar color rendering of the images obtained in experiments.

+Another option is to match the illuminant used in the simulation to the illuminant used in the experiment.

+>>> wavelengths = [510,550,590]
+>>> illuminant =[[510,0],[530,0.8],[550,1],[570,0.8],[590,0]]
+>>> cmf = dc.load_tcmf(wavelengths, illuminant = illuminant)

+Here, the illuminant is a 2D table of intensity values of the source specified at given wavelengths (in nanometers).
+When calculating the transmittance color matching function we  specify at which wavelengths we have calculated the transmittance (or reflectance).
+Generally, you should compute the transmittance/reflectance over a series of wavelengths that cover the bandwidth of the source.
+These need not to be the same wavelengths as the illuminant's wavelengths.
+The load_tcmf function performs normalization and proper integration of the illuminant data.

-Another option is to match the illuminant used in simulation to the illuminant used in experiments.
-Say you have an illuminant data stored in a file called "illuminant.dat", you can create a cmf function by
+If you have illuminant data stored in a file called "illuminant.dat".
+You can create a cmf function by

+>>> wavelengths = np.linspace(380,780,9)
 >>> cmf = dc.load_tcmf(wavelengths, illuminant = "illuminant.dat")

+or you can use one of the standard CIE illuminants, like the illuminant A:

+>>> cmf = dc.load_tcmf(wavelengths, illuminant = "A")

-Afterwards, it is possible to set this illuminant in the field_viewer or pom_viewer.
+Afterward, it is possible to set this cmf in the field_viewer or pom_viewer.

 >>> viewer = dtmm.pom_viewer(field_data, cmf = cmf)